Jean Luc Gbayara Assoubre

-Jean Luc Gbayara Assoubre (born 8 August 1992), known as Jean Luc, is an Ivorian professional footballer who plays as a winger for Primera Divisió club Inter Club d'Escaldes.
+Jean Luc Gbayara Assoubre (born 8 August 1992), known as Jean Luc, is an Ivorian professional footballer who plays as a winger for Primera Divisió club Atlètic d'Escaldes.

 Career

 Villarreal

 Born in Lakota, Ivory Coast, Jean Luc graduated from Villarreal CF's youth academy, making his senior debuts with the C-team in the 2010–11 season, in Tercera División.

 On 3 March 2013, Jean Luc first appeared with the reserves, starting in a 2–1 loss at CE L'Hospitalet.
 He scored his first senior goal on 5 May, netting his side's last of a 2–2 draw at Yeclano Deportivo.

 Gimnàstic

 On 13 July 2013, Jean Luc joined Gimnàstic de Tarragona in Segunda División B. He made his debut for the club on 15 September, coming on as a late substitute in a 1–0 loss at UE Sant Andreu.

 On 29 June 2015, after achieving promotion to Segunda División, Jean Luc signed a new two-year deal with the Catalans.
 He made his debut in the category on 23 August, starting in a 2–2 home draw against Albacete Balompié.

 Jean Luc scored his first professional goal on 30 August 2015, netting the winner in a 2–1 away success over CD Tenerife.